sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-To onboard to their subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to provide the product configuration details in the TechBiz portal.
+To onboard to the subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to provide the product configuration details in the TechBiz portal.

 **Who can configure products in TechBiz?**